 3 There are two types of shock dose:

 4 Check the water capacity of your hot tub.
 The size of your hot tub will impact just how much chlorine you need to add to your spa.
-Use the Shock Dose Recommendations Table to see how much Chlorine you need to add.
+Use the Shock Dose Recommendations Table below to see how much Chlorine you need.

 5 After shock treating your Lay-Z-Spa water, wait for a minimum of 24hrs then test chlorine level.
 Bathing can start when the chlorine level is 5ppm or less (ideal 3-5ppm).